anilexs/-chekerlife/memo.md

         new requette

         SELECT COUNT(*) AS total_count FROM ( SELECT nom FROM catalog c LEFT JOIN catalog_alias a ON c.id_catalogue = a.catalog_id WHERE (a.aliasName LIKE CONCAT('%', :filtres, '%') OR c.nom LIKE CONCAT('%', :filtres, '%')) UNION ALL SELECT nom FROM catalog_brouillon cb WHERE cb.nom LIKE CONCAT('%', :filtres, '%')) AS combined_table;

+requette a continuer :
+SELECT title FROM episode UNION ALL SELECT title FROM episode_brouillon ORDER BY nb_episode